liguowang/cpgtools/README.md

   --version             show program's version number and exit -h, --help            show this help message and exit -i INPUT_FILE, --input-file=INPUT_FILE
-                        Data file containing methylation proportions
-                        (represented by "methyl_count,total_count", eg.
-                        "20,30") with the 1st row containing sample IDs (must be unique) and the 1st column containing CpG positions or probe IDs (must be unique).
-This file can be a regular text file or compressed file (*.gz, *.bz2) or accessible url..
+                        Data file containing beta values with the 1st row containing sample IDs (must be unique) and the 1st column containing CpG positions or probe IDs (must be unique).
+This file can be regular text file or compressed file (*.gz, *.bz2) or accessible url.
   -g GROUP_FILE, --group=GROUP_FILE
-                        Group file defining the biological group of each sample as well as other covariables such as gender, age.
-Sample IDs should match to the "Data file".
+                        Group file defining the biological groups of each sample as well as other covariables such as gender, age.
+The first varialbe is usually categorical and used to make the contrast (calculate pvalues), all the other variables are considered as covariates.
+Sample IDs shoud match to the "Data file".
-  -f FAMILY_FUNC, --family=FAMILY_FUNC
-                        Error distribution and link function to be used in the GLM model.
-Can be integer 1 or 2 with 1 = "binomial" and 2 = "quasibinomial".
-Default=1.
   -o OUT_FILE, --output=OUT_FILE
                         Prefix of the output file.
 ```